JupiterOne/data-model/README.md

   Here are some exceptions:

   For example, we may have directory data that comes in from an HR integration such as BambooHR or Rippling.
-The `Person` entity being created should have `_type: 'employee'` `_type: 'contractor'` rather than `_type: 'bamboohr_employee'` or `_type: 'bamboohr_contractor'`.
+The `Person` entity being created should have `_type: 'employee'` or `_type: 'contractor'` rather than `_type: 'bamboohr_employee'` or `_type: 'bamboohr_contractor'`.

   Another exception is for data that comes from integration with another ITSM or system, or another